 - When infrared light is pointed at the IR Led (from less than 1 cm with no gap) this allows a small current to pass thru the IR Led and consequently the same current passes thru R1 & R2.

 - Because the IR Led is wired in reverse bias mode, a negative voltage potential of approximately -1 volt is created between R1 and R2(the terminal of the IR Led).

 - If there was no IR Led in the circuit, the voltage at the R1/R2 connection, would always be circa 4.1v (Ohms Law).

 - When IR light is shone on the IR Led the -1Volt (approx.), created across the IR Led , results in approximately 5v at Pin 2. ( 4.1v – (-1v) = 5.1v ).

 We have also provided a download link to the software required for this project.
 Essentially this software will just report the signal timings on the serial port, which can be read on the Arduino serial monitor or any serial program.
-Unlike a standard IR receiver, the full modulated signal is presented at pin 2, which means that we need to include some software logic to filter out the modulation of the marks.
+Unlike a standard IR receiver, the full modulated carrier signal is presented at pin 2, which means that we need to include some software logic to filter out the carrier pulses within the marks.

 You should consider using this circuit if:

 - You don’t have a quality IR receiver available.